sph-mn/sph-web-app/other/documentation/manual.md

 the following servers are available by default and can be used with swa-start

 ### sph server scgi
-* starts a "simple common gateway interface" (\.(link-e "http://python.ca/scgi/protocol.txt" "scgi")) server to be used as a backend for an http proxy that supports scgi. if you have heard of fastcgi, scgi is a bit like fastcgi but much simpler
+starts a "simple common gateway interface" [(scgi)](http://python.ca/scgi/protocol.txt) server to be used as a backend for an http proxy that supports scgi. if you have heard of fastcgi, scgi is a bit like fastcgi but much simpler

-* swa-server-scgi
+``swa-server-scgi``

 ### sph server fibers
-* a scgi server that uses non-blocking input/output with \.(link-e "https://github.com/wingo/fibers/" "fibers")
+a scgi server that uses non-blocking input/output with [fibers](https://github.com/wingo/fibers/). usage

-usage
 ```
 (import (sph web app) (sph server fibers))
 (swa-start swa-app "default" swa-server-scgi